 Taslim Arif was born on 1 May 1954.
 He was a Pakistani cricketer who played in 6 Tests and 2 ODIs in 1980.
-His marathon seven hours inning of 210* against Australia at Faisalabad to stood more then 20 years as the highest score made by a wicket-keeper in Test cricket.
+His marathon seven hours inning of 210* against Australia at Faisalabad stood for more than 20 years as the highest score made by a wicket-keeper in Test cricket.

-Although he was a specialist wicketkeeper but also he took a wicket while bowling in a test match.
-He made his debut in ODI match against West Indies on November 21, 1980.
+Although he was a specialist wicketkeeper, also he took a wicket while bowling in a test match.
+He made his debut in an ODI match against West Indies on November 21, 1980.
 Arif made his First-Class debut at an age of 13 playing for Karachi Blues against Karachi University.

 In September 1978, Taslim Arif was playing for National Bank against Punjab in Lahore.
-Than before he had made his international debut, Arif became the first Pakistani wicketkeeper to effect ten dismissals in a first-class match.
+Then before he had made his international debut, Arif became the first Pakistani wicketkeeper to effect ten dismissals in a first-class match.
 His record was later broken by Wasim Yousoufi in 1997.

-Tasleem Arif played only six Tests for Pakistan ended 501 runs with a batting average of 62.62.
+Tasleem Arif played only six Tests for Pakistan and ended 501 runs with a batting average of 62.62.
 He also held 6 catches and 3 stumps.
 He was a surprising signing for World Series Cricket’s second season – uncapped and hardly a household name.
 In the mid-90s Taslim Arif started doing Urdu commentary on PTV.
 I always found his style and use of language very pleasurable.

 Taslim Arif continued to work as a batting coach for NBP and remained closely associated with the sport.
 Later he became a selector for Karachi and ran a sports academy with Tauseef Ahmad.
 His nephews Mohammad Ali and Wasim Arif have both had distinguished First-Class careers.

-His 21-year long first-class career eventually came to a halt after one final outing against Muslim Commercial Bank at Gujranwala, where he scored 15.
+His 21-year-long first-class career eventually came to a halt after one final outing against Muslim Commercial Bank at Gujranwala, where he scored 15.
 Tasleem Arif died in Karachi from a lung infection on 13 March 2008 at the age of 53.
 His grave lies at Faisal Cantonment cemetery, in Karachi.